 – Yip Pin Xiu

 Oh I know.
-You are gong to say that this is easier said than done.
+You are going to say that this is easier said than done.
 It takes a lot of wisdom and tenacity to Live The Moment.
 Yet, this is the most beautiful manner to live; to enjoy; to appreciate.

 THE RIGHT ATTITUDE will bring you far in life.
-Pin Xiu 姐姐 says she breathes in Positivity and exhale away the Negatives.
+Pin Xiu 姐姐 says she breathes in Positivity and exhale away from the Negatives.
 I hear her.
 Our attitudes will make or break us.
 I learnt about self-fulfilling prophecy in school while doing Psychology and what is this about?
 To put it mildly, less the jargons, “If you believe it is going to be a good day, your day will turn out great or better!”
 Our brain will start looking for anything that supports our beliefs which is what our attitude will become if we hold it long enough.

 “I do not harp on negativity.
 I am sure there are many things I cannot do but I just change my focus to something else that I can do!
 I put a lot more energy on that so that I can do it really well.
-It becomes my priority and that is where I get the most satisfaction out of from life.”
+It becomes my priority and that is where I get the most satisfaction out of life.”

 – Yip Pin Xiu

 Yet, FEAR gets the better of us.
 It will be that one thing that pulls you away from your dreams.
 But always remember how I spoke about having the right attitude to help you in life’s challenges.
 I asked Pin Xiu 姐姐 what was her greatest fear and she took a little longer than usual with her response.
-She said “My greatest fear would be to plateau in my timings.”
+She said, “My greatest fear would be to plateau in my timings.”
 I was thinking in the line of “flying cockroaches” because well, nobody likes flying cockroaches or “losing my sight” because she also has a nerve condition that is affecting her eyesight.
 Her reply was an insight even for mommy.
-She is trying to convey the message that you are your your greatest asset and biggest competitor.
+She is trying to convey the message that you are your greatest asset and biggest competitor.
 Constant comparison of yourself to the next person will make you lose focus and distract you from your goals.
 That said, do not let your fears get in your way.
 When you come face to face with Fear, how do you overcome it?
 Ironically, Face It.

 There will always be dejections in life as well.
 Bad things happen and if they don’t, you really wouldn’t know how Goodness tastes like.
-If there is only one thing to impart to you siblings, I would choose to bring you up in the name of RESILIENCE.
+If there is only one thing to impart to your siblings, I would choose to bring you up in the name of RESILIENCE.
 When you get knocked down by life, you come back up Stronger!
 That is what Resilience is about.
 If you are currently going through a really rough patch as you read this, think Yip Pin Xiu.
 What has life given her?
 Not that terrible disease?
 Not the difficulties she has to overcome being wheelchair bound?
-Oh she is far from being bound because of her tenacity and resilience!
+Oh, she is far from being bound because of her tenacity and resilience!
 As I write, she is now holidaying in the United Kingdom with just her wheelchair, a luggage, a gracious heart and living it just like any typical young adult.
 She swam her way to clinch medals after medals against all odds and walked out of her introverted self to become the confident woman she is today.
 It hadn’t been easy being scoffed at in school when children know none the better but to tease.
 It definitely hadn’t been easy to hear from the doctors that all is uncertain with regards to her physical body.
 So what has life given her?
 The beauty of wisdom.

 “It is also important to hang around with people who are positive.
 It is necessary to choose your friends wisely.”